Eng-Elias/36-Hours-Day/README.md

 # 36-Hours-Day

-Time management (Web + Mobile) app which deal with every day as 36 hours instead of 24.
+Time management (Web + Desktop + Mobile) app which deals with every day as 36 hours instead of 24.

-Web version is ready and I still add more features.

-Mobile version is comming soon.

 ## Introduction